morgana-x/ImageAPI/README.md

 # ImageAPI  ![Downloads](https://img.shields.io/github/downloads/morgana-x/ImageAPI/total)
 A work-in-progress Exiled plugin that allows you to spawn images in SCP SL.
-## This is not fully optimised (aka poorly made typically at 2am) and will most likely lag the server if your not careful
+## This is not fully optimised (aka poorly made typically at 2am), consider if this is actually needed on your server, unless you want to muck around on a quiet one or something
-## This is more of a fun plugin rather than a practical and applicable plugin on your server - Mostly due to the potentiol issues of lag and that whole falling into floor when walking into image glitch - Aka only use it for mucking around on a quiet server or something
 # Features
 + Image downscaling
 + Downloading from URLs